Rules

 3.4 Ammunition containing tracer, incendiary, armor piercing, steel jacketed or steel/tungsten/penetrator core projectiles is unsafe and prohibited.

 3.5 Magnets may be used to inspect ammo at any time while on the venue property.
-Competitors found in violation of possessing/using prohibited ammo will receive a Match DQ and will not receive a refund.
+Participants found in violation of possessing/using prohibited ammo will receive a Match DQ and will not receive a refund.

-3.6 Max velocity of rifle ammunition is 3,000 feet per second.
+3.6 Max Velocity of Rifle ammunition is 3,000 feet per second.
 Faster than this can cause damage to steel targets and is prohibited.

 4. Firearms